dopalex/taxi-service/README.md

 ---
 ## Use cases
 After registration, feel free to test full app functionality.
 Such as:
-- See all cars which linked to the current logged in driver
 - Delete car, taxi driver, or car manufacturer from the database
 - See all taxi drivers, cars and car manufacturers
 - Add to car record info about its driver(s)